delebash/unreal_map_bridge/README.md

 # unreal_map_bridge
-Import real world locations into Unreal Engine
+Front end app for UnrealMapboxBridgePlugin for Unreal.
+Import heightmaps into Unreal from real world locations using Mapbox or Maptiler

 New map web application replacing my previous UnrealMapboxBridge.